vesparny/silex-simple-rest/README.md

 Take a look at the source code, it's self explanatory :)
 More documentation and info about the code will be available soon.

-Under the resource folder you can find a .htaccess file to put the api in production.
+Under the resources folder you can find a .htaccess file to put the api in production.

 ####Contributing